alexandrephl/alexandrephl.github.io/_projects/Timebomb/QP-C-timebomb.md

 ---

 ## Why It Matters
-This project focuses on a core embedded software challenge: building systems that react cleanly to asynchronous events without relying on polling loops or tangled control logic.

-Instead of implementing behavior with ad hoc flags and `while` loops, the application is structured around:
-  - a **hierarchical state machine**
-  - **event-driven dispatching**
-  - **time-based transitions**
-  - **runtime observability** through tracing

-This is valuable because the same design principles scale to real embedded products: user interfaces, controllers, fault handling, and real-time supervisory logic all benefit from deterministic event-driven architectures.
+This project addresses a fundamental embedded software challenge: how to design systems that respond cleanly to asynchronous events without falling into polling loops, scattered flags, or hard-to-maintain control logic.
+Here, the behavior is organized around a hierarchical state machine, event-driven dispatching, time-based transitions, and live runtime tracing.
+These concepts are important because they scale directly to real embedded products, where user interfaces, controllers, fault handling, and supervisory logic all benefit from deterministic and well-structured event-driven architectures.

 ---